Halloween Movies

 Halloween is bad enough, so why torture ourselves with scary films? from the Guardian

 Halloween movies can be scary and funny and fall into several categories.
 When I think of Halloween movies, I think of ghosts, witches, and monsters.
 When I think of scary movies or horror movies, I think of haunting, tormenting, torturing, chasing, and hiding.
 Therefore, I have created my categories based on Halloween, scary, and horror movies.
-I will include a few favorites and popular titles in each category and where to stream them.
-Most streaming services have a Halloween or horror category that makes it easy to find your favorite film.
+I will include a few favorites and popular titles in each category.
+Most streaming services offer a Halloween or horror category, making it easy to find your favorite film.

 Sources: The 81 Best Halloween Movies of All Time and The 78 Scariest Movies of All Time